 - Interpreting the Children’s philosophy, policies, procedures and services.

 - Answering questions regarding Patient Rights and Responsibilities.

 The NICU has a dedicated clinical pharmacist that sees patients and discusses drug therapy with physicians and nurses.

 Physical Therapists (PTs) and Occupational Therapists (OT) are licensed healthcare Professionals.
 They provide therapeutic and consult services for children with medical, neurological, orthopedic, genetic and developmental conditions.
 After receiving orders from a doctor, they will perform an evaluation.
 This evaluation looks at behavioral responses, self-regulatory skills, movement patterns, muscle tone, visual-perceptual skills, auditory responses and infant and parent interactions.
 A plan of care is then developed with the family.
 Services provided may include:

 - Range of motion, positioning, stretching

 - Muscle re-education, strengthening

 - Neurobehavioral maturation

-- Read and understand baby’s “cues” in order to foster successful interactions
+- Read/understand baby’s “cues” to foster successful interactions

 - Family/caregiver education